5 Common Issues With iOS 13 And How To Fix Them

-Apple Mail Various Issues
+Issues With Apple Mail

 - To reset network settings, follow Settings > General > Reset > Reset Network Settings.
 You will be asked to type in the passcode to proceed.

 - If the Mail app is not syncing as it is supposed to, force close the app and reopen it.
-Double-tap on the Home button so that you can see all of the running apps.
+Double-tap the Home button so that you can see all of the running apps.
 Close Mail and relaunch it.